Measurement of Kaon Directed Flow in Au+Au Collisions in the High Baryon Density Region

-One is the cascade method based on the modified two-body scattering~\cite{Hirano:2012yy}, while the other involves the nuclear mean-field method implemented with the relativistic quantum molecular dynamic approach~\cite{Sorge:1989dy}.
+One is the cascade method based on the modified two-body scattering~\cite{Hirano:2012yy}, while the other involves the nuclear mean-field method implemented with the relativistic quantum molecular dynamic approach~\cite{Nara:2020ztb, Nara:2021fuu}.
+The nuclear mean-field method describes the effective interactions of nucleons and hadrons in dense nuclear matter by representing the complex many-body forces as a self-consistent potential, which can depend on both density and momentum.
+This potential influences the trajectories and momentum of particles throughout the compression and expansion stages of a collision.
+At higher densities, each nucleon or hadron is surrounded by an increasing number of neighboring particles, whose cumulative interactions strengthen the self-consistent potential, thereby exerting a more pronounced effect on particle dynamics.
 In the calculations involving baryonic mean field interactions (mean-field), a nucleon incompressibility value of $\kappa = 210$ MeV is utilized, along with the incorporation of a momentum-dependent potential.
 It is evident that the model with the mean-field option accurately reproduces the rapidity dependence for protons, as shown by the solid blue lines in the figure.
-On the other hand, JAM in cascade mode (red dashed line) underestimates the $v_1$ of $K^{0}_{S}$ at $\sqrt{s_{\text{NN}}}$ = 3.0, 3.2, 3.5, and 3.9 GeV, whereas JAM in mean-field mode (red solid line) overestimates the magnitude of $v_1$.
-Note that the mean-field mode in transport models like JAM~\cite{Nara:2021fuu, Nara:2020ztb} and UrQMD~\cite{Bass:1998ca, Bleicher:1999xi} is specific to baryons, while the mean-field effect on mesons arises from the resonances in the model calculations, which are of the second order.
+On the other hand, JAM in cascade mode (red dashed line) underestimates the $v_1$ of $K^{0}_{S}$ for $\sqrt{s_{NN}}$ from 3.0 to 3.9 GeV, whereas JAM in mean-field mode (red solid line) overestimates the magnitude of $v_1$.
+Note that the mean-field mode in transport models like JAM~\cite{Nara:2021fuu, Nara:2020ztb} and UrQMD~\cite{Bass:1998ca, Bleicher:1999xi} is specific to baryons.
+For mesons, the mean-field effect arises from the resonances in the model calculations, which are of the second order.